-3. All necessary documentation must be completed & submitted to the secretary SRC by the principal investigator at least four weeks prior to the scheduled date of the meeting.
+All necessary documentation must be completed & submitted to the secretary SRC by the principal investigator at least four weeks prior to the scheduled date of the meeting.
+SRC will have representation from all hospitals of Shaukat Khanum Trust and at least one representative each from the basic science research lab and cancer registry and clinical data management (CRCDM) as permanent members.
+Chair will also nominate two reviewers for each research study.

-4. The MD will nominate a scientific review committee for the project.
-All SRC's constituted will include MD, secretary SRC, secretary IRB, at least two members from the consultant staff and at least one representative each from the basic science research lab and cancer registry and clinical data management (CRCDM).
-The committee will advise and facilitate the investigators and may support, oppose or suggest modifications to the proposal.
-SRC will ensure that the proposed study is appropriate for the institution
+4. SRC will ensure that the proposed study is appropriate for the institution